-If I tell you not to consider a particular statement that has already been made, put that statement out of your mind and remember that you may not refer to it during your deliberations.
+If I tell you not to consider a particular statement that has already been made, then you must put that statement out of your mind and you must not refer to it during your deliberations.

 Questions

 During the trial, I might ask a witness questions.
 Please do not assume that I have any opinion about the subject matter of my questions.